Netflix cancels The Punisher and Jessica Jones, ending its Marvel shows

 Netflix is officially no longer producing Marvel's live-action shows.
-The streaming service has reportedly cancelled both The Punisher and Jessica Jones, according to Deadline, with the latter's third season set to debut as the last batch of Marvel live-action episodes on Netflix.
+The streaming service has canceled both The Punisher and Jessica Jones, according to Deadline, with the latter's third season set to debut as the last batch of Marvel live-action episodes on Netflix.

-"We are grateful to Marvel for five years of our fruitful partnership and thank the passionate fans who have followed these series from the beginning," a Netflix representative told the outlet.
-CNET has reached out to Netflix, who did not immediately return comment.
+"We are grateful to Marvel for five years of our fruitful partnership and thank the passionate fans who have followed these series from the beginning," a Netflix representative told Deadline.
+Netflix didn't immediately respond to a request for comment.

-Marvel Head of Television Jeph Loeb posted a letter to fans of the Netflix-Marvel shows on Monday, thanking them for supporting each of the series as well as The Defenders teamup.
-The letter does not refer to Netflix by name, but teases that Disney may continue the characters' stories elsewhere.
+Jeph Loeb, Marvel's head of television, posted a letter to fans of the Netflix-Marvel shows on Monday, thanking them for supporting each of the series, as well as The Defenders team-up.
+The letter doesn't refer to Netflix by name, but teases that Disney may continue the characters' stories elsewhere.

-The end of both The Punisher and Jessica Jones is not a surprise, coming off Netflix cancelling Daredevil, Luke Cage and Iron Fist last year.
+The end of both The Punisher and Jessica Jones isn't a surprise, coming off Netflix canceling Daredevil, Luke Cage and Iron Fist last year.
 Disney, Marvel's parent company, is currently planning new live-action Marvel shows for its upcoming Disney+ service, set to launch sometime in late 2019.
-And Marvel is producing four, adult-oriented Marvel animated series for Hulu which include Howard the Duck, announced last week.
+And Marvel is producing four, adult-oriented Marvel animated series for Hulu.
+These include Howard the Duck, announced last week.

+The Punisher, starring The Walking Dead-alum Jon Bernthal, concludes a two-season run with its latest run of episodes debuting on Netflix last month.
+Bernthal appears to say goodbye to the show in a thankful Instagram post on Monday.

+The final Jessica Jones season, starring Krysten Ritter, does not yet have a release date but is expected to debut sometime this year.
+Ritter also posted an Instagram photo with the cast, thanking the fans for their support.

 Every Avengers: Endgame character flash at the start of that Super Bowl trailer: At the very start of the Super Bowl TV Spot, we see several quick shots of most of the dead heroes.
 Here's who you missed.